akashacms/epub-guide/documents/6-building-EPUB.html.md

 The `postbuild` step is where _epubtools_ comes into the picture.
 We've split the process into multiple _epubtools_ commands.
 With `epubtools mimetype` we obviously create the `mimetype` file.
 With `epubtools containerxml` we generate the `META-INF/container.xml` file.
 Then with `epubtools makemeta` we generate the OPF and NCX files.
 In other words, these commands construct the metadata files required by the EPUB specification.

 Why weren't those steps all combined into one?
 Yes, that's a good question.
 Moving on.

+In `prebundle` we prepare for bundling the EPUB by ensuring `.html` files are renamed to `.xhtml`.
+The EPUB spec requires the latter file extension on XHTML files.
+Unfortunately AkashaRender cannot produce `.xhtml` files, only `.html`.
+While `akasharender-epub` ensures the content is in XHTML format, EPUB still requires the `.xhtml` extension.
+The `epubtools xhtml` command converts the file name from `.html` to `.xhtml`, plus it searches for links to local `.html` files, converting the link to `.xhtml`.

 It is in `bundle` where the RenderDestination directory is ZIP'd to create the EPUB file.
 Care is taken to construct it according to the EPUB spec.
 An EPUB is a ZIP archive with certain fingerprints.
 For example the `mimetype` file has to be the first entry in the ZIP archive and it cannot be compressed.
 By doing so, the text `application/epub+zip` appears in plain text at a certain offset into the file, as shown here: